hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-Suppose it takes $O(n)$ gate to build an initial copygon, and that we can expand using a single gate.
+To tote up the number of operations needed for the QFT, suppose it takes $O(n)$ gates to build an initial copygon, and that expansion is a single operation.
 Since we have $n$ factors, each starting with a copygon, and we expand
 $j$ times on factor $j$ (for $j = [n]$), the total number of gates should be